 Itchiku Kubota Art Museum

-Today we depart Tokyo by coach and travel west to the iconic Mt Fuji, the largest volcano in Japan.
-This is Japan’s highest peak at 3776m.
+Today we depart Tokyo by coach and travel west to the iconic Mount Fuji, the largest volcano in Japan.
+This is Japan’s highest peak at 3776 metres.
 It last erupted in 1707 and forms a near perfect cone.
 Mount Fuji is arguably Japan’s most important landmark, which stands for the nation’s identity.
-It has been pictured countless times, not least in Katsushika Hokusai’s Thirty-Six Views of Mount Fuji (1826 – 1833).
+It has been pictured countless times, not least in Katsushika Hokusai’s Thirty-Six Views of Mount Fuji (1826-1833).

-On the way to Mount Fuji we visit the beautiful Sankei-en Garden, a spacious Japanese style garden in southern Yokohama, in which are set a number of historic buildings from across Japan.
-There is a pond, small rivers, a profusion of flowers and wonderful scrolling trails.
+On the way to Mount Fuji we visit the beautiful Sankei-en, a spacious Japanese-style garden in southern Yokohama, in which are set a number of historic buildings from across Japan.
+There are a pond, small rivers, a profusion of flowers and wonderful scrolling trails.
 The garden, built by Hara Sankei, was opened to the public in 1904.
-Among the historic buildings in the park are the elegant residence of a daimyo (feudal lord), several tea houses, and the main hall and three storied pagoda of Kyoto’s old Tomyoji Temple.
+Among the historic buildings in the park are the elegant residence of a daimyo (feudal lord), several teahouses, and the main hall and three storied pagoda of Tomyo-ji, the abandoned temple of Kyoto.